The Anticancer Diet

 A healthy way to feed your sweet toothIt's also important to replace desserts (refined sugar) with fruits as often as possible.
-Berries, for example, contain anthocyanidins that directly help kill cancer cells and reduce the growth of
+Berries, for example, contain anthocyanidins that directly help kill cancer cells and reduce the growth of abnormal blood vessels.

 Tangerines and their special flavonoids also act against cancer cells.
 All brightly colored fruits contain flavonoids that contribute to slowing down cancer growth.

 Agave syrup (which does not raise blood sugar or insulin) is a wonderful way to replace sugar for those who can't do without the sweet taste.

 Get the right omegasAll omega-6 oils (soybean, corn, sunflower) should be reduced or eliminated and replaced with olive oil, canola oil or flaxseed oil.
 Omega-3 butter or margarine is also acceptable.